Hey there! I hope you’ve had an amazing Easter period – if you celebrate it of course.

 Number of comments received: 600+

 Average comments per post: 5

 Blogging achievements in my first year of blogging

-- Launched my web and graphics design services.
+- Launch new web design service on the blog.
 Read more here.

 - Launched my “Blog Traffic Without Google” eBook.
 Get it here.

 - Connect with so many new readers, bloggers, and top influencers.